Futsal in Australia: Victoria

-In Victoria, the premier Futsal league is known as Series Futsal Victoria organized by Futsal Oz.
-The Series Futsal lower leagues are known as Series Futsal Championship, State League 1 and State League 2.
+In Victoria, the professional premier Futsal league is known as Series Futsal Victoria organized by Futsal Oz.
+The Series Futsal lower semi-professional leagues are known as State League Championship, State League One, State League Two, State League Three and State League Four.

 In the Eastern part of Victoria, the premier Futsal league is known as Pro Futsal Mt Evelyn Premier League which is organized by Pro Futsal Mt Evelyn, a sub-branch of Pro Futsal.
 Pro Futsal Mt Evelyn is affiliated with Football Victoria.
+It is also widely considered as the Elite Futsal of the East of Victoria State.
+Well known clubs such as Le Futsal Club, Eastern Futsal Club and Melbourne Futsal Club have been actively participating in the league since 2022.

 In the Western part of Victoria, the premier Futsal league is known as AFG Premium League which is organized by Australia Futsal Group and is affiliated with Football Victoria.

-The Australian Futsal Association considers itself to be the biggest futsal organisation in Australia which organised competitive state futsal league and national championship tournaments around Australia.
+The Australian Futsal Association considers itself to be the biggest futsal organisation in Australia which organised competitive state futsal league and national championship tournaments for youths around Australia.

 Futsal OZ

 Futsal Oz is an elite futsal organization founded by a former Australian Futsal player Peter Parthimos.
-Its headquarter is located in Brunswick, Victoria and has organised Semi-Professional Futsal Leagues and Cups tournaments all over of Australia.
+Its headquarter is located in Brunswick, Victoria and has organised Professional and Semi-Professional Futsal Leagues and Cups tournaments all over of Australia.
 The first-tier league is the Serie Futsal which comprises six semi-professional futsal leagues in six territories and states.
 The top clubs of each leagues compete against each other in a three-day elite Futsal tournament called Serie Futsal Australia.

 Pro Futsal

 Pro Futsal is a private organization that runs Futsal competitions in Western Australia and Victoria State.
-The competitions consists of Elite, Juniors and Social competitions and the headquarter is located in Bibra Lake, Western Australia and has a sub-branch in Mount Evelyn, Victoria.
+The competitions consists of Elite, Juniors and Social competitions and the headquarter is located in Mount Evelyn, Victoria.

 Pro Futsal Perth premium competition is known as the WA State League and Pro Futsal Mt Evelyn is known as Mt Evelyn Premier League.

 National teams

 The national futsal teams represent Australia in international competition.
 Australian national teams historically competed in the OFC, though since FFA's move in 2006, Australian teams have competed in AFC competitions.

-The Australian futsal team represents Australia at the FIFA Futsal World Cup and the AFC Futsal Championship.
+The Australian futsal team represents Australia at the FIFA Futsal World Cup and the AFC Futsal Asian Cup.

-The Australian women's futsal team represents Australia at the Women's Futsal World Tournament.
+The Australian women's futsal team represents Australia at the Women's Futsal World Tournament and the AFC Women's Futsal Asian Cup.